bl4ck5un/mbedtls-SGX/README.md

 In `lib`, you'll get two static libraries. se `libmbedtls_sgx_{u,t}.a` and `mbedtls_sgx.edl` in your project as shown in examples.

-## Windows

-[Deprecated: I'm not maintaining the Windows version anymore]

 # Missing features and workarounds